 Visiting Venice means discovering once-in-a-lifetime sensations and emotions.
-Even if you think you already know it, in fact, the magic of this city will amaze you once again.
+Even if you think you already know it, the magic of this city will amaze you once again.
 You must already be familiar with Piazza San Marco, the Rialto bridge, the gondola, or the vaporetto.
 However, that is not all that attracts visitors to Venice.

 During your trip, it’s worth attending some festivals and events that make the “City of Canals” come to life.
-Among the most beautiful and famous are the Carnival, the Historical Regatta and the Feast of the Redeemer (Festa del Redentore).
+Among the most beautiful and famous is the Carnival, the Historical Regatta and the Feast of the Redeemer (Festa del Redentore).

 Beaches in Venice